Daily settlements are made using a standard multilateral settlement in through the Bank of Spain TARGET-2 System.

-Fee = Trade volume * No MWh contract * Rate charged
+Fee = Trade volume * Contract Multiplier * Rate charged

 In other words, the contract multiplier must be taken into account when calculating fees:

-Fee = Trade volume * Contract multipliet * Rate charged
+Fee = Trade volume * Contract multiplier * Rate charged

 Information relating to fees is published via Circulars.
 Details on fees charged will be available from the BME-PC Portal.